tryretool/retool_devops_workshop/module-1.md

     | Sorting column                  | `Amount`                                |
     | Sort direction                  | `Desc`                                  |

-3. Set Background color property for `timePeriodTable` to this conditional -
+6. Set Row color property for `timePeriodTable` to this conditional -

 ```javascript
 {{currentRow.Amount < 10 ? '':'red'}}
 ```

-4. Preview the app by clicking on the **Preview** button
+7. Preview the app by clicking on the **Preview** button